richardghirst/PiBits/README.md

     sudo make uninstall

 This will stop pi-blaster and prevent it from starting automatically on the next reboot.

+Or, if you installed from debian package, simply run:

+    sudo apt-get remove pi-blaster

 ## How to use